stevegt/grid-cli/v2/doc/900-tests-technical.md

 - **Graceful Degradation**: Assess how the system maintains operation under degraded conditions and how it prioritizes essential functions.

+### 9. Layer design

+**Goal**: The system is designed with clear separation of concerns and well-defined layers for different functionalities.

+**Tests**:

+- **Layer Definitions**: Verify that the design documents clearly define the different layers of the system and their responsibilities.

+- **Inter-Layer Communication**: Check that the design specifies how communication occurs between layers and how data is passed between them.

+- **Layer Independence**: Ensure that each layer can operate independently of the others and that changes in one layer do not require modifications in other layers.

+- **Layer Abstraction**: Assess how the layers abstract underlying complexities and provide clear interfaces for interaction.

+### 10. Runtime simplicity

+**Goal**: The system runtime is designed to provide a simple, easily understandable environment for user-developed agents.

+**Tests**:

+- **Simple API**: Verify that the runtime provides a simple and intuitive API for agent development.

+- **Documentation Clarity**: Check that the runtime documentation is clear and accessible to users of varying technical backgrounds.

+- **Error Handling**: Ensure that error messages and exceptions are informative and help users diagnose and resolve issues.

+- **Debugging Tools**: Assess whether the runtime includes tools for debugging and monitoring agent behavior.

+### 11. Configuration Management

+**Goal**: The system supports the development and execution of congiguration management tools to automate the deployment and management of operating systems, applications, and IoT devices.

+**Tests**:

+- **Container Support**: Verify that the system supports containerization technologies for running external services and applications.

+- **VM Support**: Check that the system can manage virtual machines and interact with VM-based services.

+- **Bare-Metal Integration**: Ensure that the system can install, manage, and upgrade operating systems running on physical hardware.

+### 12. Orchestration

+**Goal**: The system provides orchestration capabilities to automate the deployment, scaling, and management of containerized applications.

+**Tests**:

+- **Image Management**: Verify that the system can manage container images, including pulling, storing, and distributing images.

+- **Resource Allocation**: Check that the system can allocate resources to containers based on defined requirements and constraints.

+- **Lifecycle Management**: Ensure that the system can start, stop, and scale containers based on demand and policies.

+- **Networking**: Assess how the system handles container networking, including inter-container communication and external connectivity.

 ## Additional Considerations

 - **Open Questions Resolution**: Review the design documents for any open questions or unresolved issues.
 Propose tests or evaluations to address these areas.